jnunemaker/jnunemaker.github.com/about.md

 ### GitHub Notifications Resiliency

 Moving notifications to a new cluster (see above) created a new way for GitHub.com to fail.
 I worked with another developer to make GitHub.com gracefully handle issues with the notifications cluster.
-Method calls were wrapped with response objects, callers were updated to handle failure and circuit breakers were sprinkled in.
+Method calls were wrapped with response objects, callers were updated to handle failure and circuit breakers were sprinkled in (see [jnunemaker/resilient](https://github.com/jnunemaker/resilient)).
 Ruby, Rails and more.
 2015.

 ### Atom.io Performance